usegalaxy-eu/website/tiaas.md

 forget to also share the datasets by clicking `Also make all objects within the History accessible`).
 Your trainees will then be able to import your history and start working with your data.

 We recommend to use Galaxy's [short-term storage](https://galaxyproject.org/eu/storage/#short-term-storage) during the training.
 This will help us in cleaning up unused data and offer Galaxy as a more sustainable service.
 For more information please consult our [storage page](https://galaxyproject.org/eu/storage/).
+To activate the short-term storage, click on your username on top right.
+Then, click on `Preferences`.
+Next, click on `Preferred Galaxy Storage`.
+On the pop-up page, select the `Short term storage for e.g. method development` to activate the short-term storage for training.

+> This storage, also called scratch-storage, with data purged after 60 days after creation and so it is only appropriate for short-term methods development and such.
+The rapid deletion of stored data enables us to provide this storage with a large quota of 2 TB for everyone.
+This storage is not backed up.

+To revert these changes for your account: `Preferences` > `Preferred Galaxy Storage` > `Use Galaxy Defaults`.

 ### After the training